 Private companies can fire anybody for whatever reason they want.

-So the private company isn't you know completely clear territory, it's just a business decision.
+So the private company is in completely clear territory.

-So can't go after them.
+So it can't go after them.

 I think we should support him and just say, nope, we do not want to go down the path of getting somebody fired.

-Now, keep in mind, I don't believe that FCC uh chair Brendan uh Carr, I don't believe he would be taking these moves unless he knew that at least the base would be happy with it.
+Now, keep in mind, I don't believe that FCC chair Brendan Carr, I don't believe he would be taking these moves unless he knew that at least the base would be happy with it.

 Would you agree?